Constantine tramway: Rolling stock

 The tramway fleet consists of 51 7-section Alstom Citadis 402 vehicles, although this total is divided into two separate orders.

-The first series of 27 Citadis 402 trams were ordered from Alstom as a part of the turnkey tramway project signed in 2007 and manufactured at the Alstom factory in Santa Perpetua, Spain.
-The first tram vehicle was delivered on the 24th of September 2011, and all vehicles were delivered by the time of the tramway's opening in 2013.
+The first series of 27 Citadis 402 trams were ordered from Alstom as a part of the turnkey tramway project signed in 2007, and manufactured at the Alstom factory in Santa Perpetua, Spain.
+The first tram vehicle was delivered on 24 September 2011, and all vehicles were delivered by the time of the tramway's opening in 2013.
 The low-floor trams were designed by the French agency RCP Design Global.

 The second series, consisting of 24 Citadis 402 vehicles, was ordered as part of the southern extension plans in order to add capacity to the system.
 The trams are visually and mechanically similar to the first series, however they differ in their place of origin: instead of being built by Alstom, the trams were assembled locally as kits in Annaba, Algeria by the Cital joint-venture.
-The first tram of the new series was delivered on the 29th of December 2015, and production continued until 2017.
+The first tram of the new series was delivered on 29 December 2015, and production continued until 2017.